The kangaroo's first hop: the early fast cooling phase of EP250108a/SN 2025kg: Introduction

 FXTs are outbursts detected in the soft X-ray regime (typically $<10$ keV), and are characterised by timescales of tens to thousands of seconds.
 While they were found in early sounding rocket experiments, until recently, the meaningful samples have been identified in targeted searches of archival data \citep[e.g.][]{Jonker2013,Glennie2015,Bauer17,Alp20,DeLuca21,QuirolaVasquez22,QuirolaVasquez23}.
 While there are exceptions to this rule, such as the fortuitous detection of the X-ray flare that accompanied the type Ib supernova SN 2008D \citep[e.g.][]{Mazzali08,Soderberg08,Modjaz09,Malesani09}, these have historically been extremely rare.
 However, in only a year of operations, \textit{EP}/WXT has detected $\sim$one hundred FXTs and vastly increased the observed sample of these rare transients.
 These FXTs have been detected and communicated to the community in near real time and allowed in depth analysis of many of their counterparts across the electromagnetic spectrum.

 The properties of the FXTs detected by \textit{EP} are diverse and likely represent a wide range of transient types and progenitor systems.
 While the nature and origins of many remain mysterious \citep[e.g.][]{Zhang25,OConnor25}, several have been linked to the core collapse of massive stars.
-Both EP240219a and EP240315a, for instance, were linked to collapsar-driven long gamma-ray bursts \citep[GRBs, e.g.][]{Yin24,Levan24,Liu25}.
-Other \textit{EP} FXTs have also been seen to be linked to Type Ic supernovae \citep{vanDalen25,Sun24,Srivastav25}.
-However, these events have often proven to be unusual when compared to the respective populations of these events as observed by other facilities.
+Both EP240219a and EP240315a, for instance, were linked to collapsar-driven long gamma-ray bursts \citep[GRBs; e.g.][]{Yin24,Levan24,Liu25}.
+In these particular cases, the FXT is likely the lower energy counterpart of internal shocks in a powerful relativistic jet produced by the cataclysmic collapse of these stars.
+Other \textit{EP} FXTs have also been seen to be linked to Type Ic supernovae \citep{vanDalen25,Sun24,Srivastav25} which are known to be produced by similar progenitors as long GRBs and are often observed following such an event \citep[e.g.][]{Woosley99,Woosley06,Georgy09,Modjaz16}.

+However, the sources linked to FXTs have often proven to be unusual when compared to the respective populations of these events as observed by other facilities.
 For example, EP240315a was shown to exhibit soft X-ray emission hundreds of seconds earlier and for far longer than the gamma-ray emission \citep{Liu25}, suggesting significant central engine activity outside the window suggested by the gamma-rays.
-As another example, SN 2024gsa, the type Ic supernova linked to EP240414a, was accompanied by two distinct thermal emission episodes between the FXT detection and the rise of the supernova suggesting a link to fast blue optical transients \citep{Sun24,vanDalen25,Srivastav25}.
-In particular, this event implies the existence of systems where weak jets fail to efficiently break out of their dense circumstellar medium (CSM) surroundings and the shocked ejecta produces a blue thermal component.
+As another example, SN 2024gsa, the type Ic supernova linked to EP240414a, was accompanied by two distinct thermal emission episodes between the FXT detection and the rise of the supernova suggesting a link to fast blue optical transients \citep[FBOTs;][]{Sun24,vanDalen25,Srivastav25}.

+FBOTs are fast evolving and bright at ultraviolet and optical wavelengths.
+Similarly to the term FXT, FBOT indicates a phenomenological rather than physical description and the observed population is therefore diverse.
+Several subclasses, such as luminous FBOTS \citep[LFBOTs, e.g.][]{Perley19,Coppejans20,Perley21,Bright22,Ho22,Gutierrez24}, have been identified and the differing natures of these classes implies FBOTs arise from a variety of systems and progenitors.
+EP240414a/SN 2024gsa implies the existence of systems where weak jets fail to efficiently break out of a dense stellar envelope or circumstellar medium (CSM).
+Rather than producing a long GRB, the resulting shocked material produces a blue thermal component providing an origin for some FBOTs.